rust-lang/rust-by-example/examples/error/result/result_alias/input.md

 How about when we want to reuse a specific `Result` type many times?
-It quickly becomes tedious to write out the full type name, but recall that Rust allows us to create [aliases][alias].
+It quickly becomes tedious to write out the full type name, but recall that Rust allows us to create [aliases][typealias].
 A generic alias may conveniently be defined for the specific `Result` in question:

 {alias.play}